0

 The powerhouse now has seven Westinghouse generators and four Allis-Chalmers generators.
 The turbines are adjustable-blade Kaplan type to allow for efficient production of energy at varying water levels.
 Water flows through each of the first seven turbines at a rate of 116 thousand gallons per second and 145 thousand gallons per second through each of the remaining four turbines.

-Text imported from Wikipedia article "Rocky Reach Dam" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Rocky Reach Dam" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants